tescher/rol/README.md

 You can setup this project on your local machine or a remote server using the following steps.

 1. Clone the repository from the github project.
-2. Install the required gems: `gem install`
+2. Install the required gems: `bundle install`
 3. Create the database and load the seed data (see the Database section for details).
 4. Run the server: `bin/rails server`